benjamindkilleen/lsda/docs/rcc_guide.md

 [this](https://github.com/bendkill/lsda/blob/master/scripts/midway) little
 script that does it for you!

 It requires some setup.
-In a terminal on your machine, run:
+From a directory on your PATH, run:
 ```
-cd /usr/local/sbin
 curl https://raw.githubusercontent.com/bendkill/lsda/master/scripts/midway -o midway
 chmod +x midway
 nano midway